-ASSOCIATE HEAD COACH (TE) SPECIAL TEAMS COORDINATOR 4TH SEASON AT DUKE AUBURN, 1988
+ASSOCIATE HEAD COACH (TE)

+SPECIAL TEAMS COORDINATOR

+5TH SEASON AT DUKE

+AUBURN, 1988

-Ron Middleton joined the Duke gridiron coaching staff in January of 2008 and serves as associate head coach and special teams coordinator while coaching the tight ends.
+Ron Middleton joined the Duke staff in January of 2008 and serves as associate head coach and special teams coordinator while coaching the tight ends.

-Under Middleton's tutelage, Duke tight end Cooper Helfet was an honorable mention All-ACC pick in 2010 after catching 34 passes for 380 yards and two touchdowns.
-Duke also achieved success in the kicking game under Middleton as Will Snyderwine was a first team All-American after making a school single-season record 21 field goals en route to 95 total points.
-The Blue Devils also recovered four on-side kick attempts and ranked second in the ACC in kickoff coverage.
+Under Middleton's tutelage, Duke tight end Cooper Helfet twice earned honorable mention All-ACC honors in 2010 and 2011.
+In two seasons at Duke, Helfet caught 77 passes for 775 yards and six touchdowns.
+Duke also has achieved success in the kicking game under Middleton as Will Snyderwine was a first team All-American in 2010 after making a school single-season record 21 field goals.

+During the 2010 and 2011 seasons, the Blue Devils recovered an ACC-best seven on-side kicks while twice ranking second in the league in kickoff coverage.